kutay-ugurlu/SWD-Detection-in-Rats/README.md

 # SWD-Detection-in-Rats
-The repository of the *Automatic Detection of the Spike-and-Wave Discharges in Absence Epilepsy for Humans and Rats using Deep Learning* study accepted for publication in Biomedical Signal Processing and Control.
+The repository of the *Automatic Detection of the Spike-and-Wave Discharges in Absence Epilepsy for Humans and Rats using Deep Learning* study published in [Biomedical Signal Processing and Control](https://www.sciencedirect.com/science/article/pii/S1746809422002488).

 ![model](https://user-images.githubusercontent.com/83376963/163556139-0b8fd545-6c5f-4143-aac0-44980bbe1567.png)
 ## Initial Setup